Nigerian Civil War: France

 France provided weapons, mercenary fighters, and other assistance to Biafra and promoted its cause internationally, describing the situation as a genocide.
 President Charles de Gaulle referred to "Biafra's just and noble cause".
 However, France did not recognise Biafra diplomatically.
 Through Pierre Laureys, France had apparently provided two B-26s, Alouette helicopters, and pilots.
 France supplied Biafra with captured German and Italian weapons from World War II, sans serial numbers, delivered as part of regular shipments to Ivory Coast.
 France also sold Panhard armoured vehicles to the Nigerian federal government.

 French involvement in the war can be viewed in the context of its geopolitical strategy (Françafrique) and competition with the British in West Africa.
 Nigeria represented a base of British influence in the predominantly French-aligned area.
 France and Portugal used nearby countries in their sphere of influence, especially Ivory Coast under President Félix Houphouët-Boigny, as waystations for shipments to Biafra.
 To some extent, also, France repeated its earlier policy from the Congo Crisis, when it supported the secession of the southern mining province Katanga.

 Economically, France gained incentives through oil drilling contracts for the Société Anonyme Française de Recherches et d'Exploitation de Pétrolières (SAFRAP), apparently arranged with Eastern Nigeria in advance of its secession from the Nigerian Federation.
 SAFRAP laid claim to 7% of the Nigerian petroleum supply.
-In the assessment of a CIA analyst in 1970, France's "support was actually given to a handful of Biafran bourgeoisie in return for the oil. " Biafra, for its part, openly appreciated its relationship with France.
-Ojukwu suggested on 10 August 1967, that Biafra introduce compulsory French classes in secondary, technical and teacher training schools, in order to "benefit from the rich culture of the French-speaking world".
+French intelligence officer Jean Mauricheau-Beaupré, a deputy to the then lead coordinator of France's Africa policy Jacques Foccart, declared the following to those who were concerned with French support to Biafra: "[French] support was actually given to a handful of Biafran bourgeoisie in return for the oil. ...
+The real Ibo mentality is much farther to the left than that of Ojukwu and even if we had won, there would have been the problem of keeping him in power in the face of leftist infiltration."
+Biafra, for its part, openly appreciated its relationship with France.